41. Fire chief 👨🚒

 35. Music therapist

-Similar to an art therapist, a music therapist usually works in schools, retirement centers and mental health facilities to help kids and adults express themselves through music.
+Similar to an art therapist, a music therapist can find work in schools, retirement centers and mental health facilities.
+They can help kids and adults express themselves and reduce stress through music.

 34. Lighting designer